 After achieving an overall 100th percentile score on the July 2010 Ohio Bar Examination, Pat began his legal career representing clients in the greater Cincinnati area in the areas of criminal defense and domestic relations, establishing a successful trial record in the process.
 He handled cases ranging from homicide to basic divorces, including numerous high profile criminal cases.
 Pat then practiced complex environmental litigation before moving back to Wooster to build a law practice.

 Pat has developed a reputation as one of the best trial attorneys under the age of 40 in the state of Ohio, and has become a premier appellate attorney as well.
-Pat has achieved remarkable results in jury trials, winning a significant majority of the cases he has tried to juries.
-He has been particularly successful in the most significant cases, winning major civil and criminal cases tried to Common Pleas juries at a remarkable rate.
+Pat has achieved remarkable results in cases that are tried to juries, winning a significant majority of those cases.
+He has been particularly successful in the most consequential cases, winning high stakes civil and criminal cases tried to Common Pleas juries and judges and obtaining significant settlements for clients, including one of the largest probate litigation settlements in Wayne County history.
 He has also obtained full or partial victories in a significant percentage of the appeals he has handled, including setting landmark precedents in the Ninth District Court of Appeals.